ivanpaulovich/blog/content/post/how-to-implement-clean-architecture.md

 * Test Harness
 * User Interface

-The secondary actors are on the right:
+The secondary actors are on the right side:
 * Mocked Database
 * SQL Database Adapter
 * Mocked Webserver